 I use statistics and data science to explore the changes in populations and population health.
 I am especially interested how law and policy impact these changes.
 Download a copy of my cv here, and explore my recent work below.

 In 1999, the United States changed the way it assigned causes of death to individuals.
 This study analyzes the impact of that change.
 Using data from 23 million individual death certificates reported to the Centers for Disease Control, this study uses a series of Bayesian Hierarchical Models to sample posterior predictive data to identify the impact of the change.
 The poster above shows that the change erased a decline in the proportion of acute conditions (like pneumonia) relative to chronic conditions (like heart attacks).
+This was particularly true for blacks and women.
 This means some of the apparent “progress” against mortality from acute disease is really just a coding change.
 Accordingly, it is important to account for procedural changes when using cause of death statistics to measure population health.
 Download the poster or read a draft of the paper.

 Does experiencing a recession in young adulthood impact happiness later in life?
 Some social theories strongly suggest it should.
 Recessions in young adulthood making finding a job and getting started in life harder, and having a hard time in young adulthood might make someone more pessimistic about the future, or it might make someone more satisfied with less.
 In this study, I answer the question by combining pooled cross-sections and panel data from a number of general social surveys to answer the question with economic data from the Bureau of Labor Statistics.
 I find, as pictured above, that experiencing a short recession is associated with more happiness, but experiencing a longer recession is associated with less happiness, even decades later.
 Download the graphic.